kilpkonn/msc-thesis/main.typ

 ) <into-example-1>

-From the types of values in scope and constructors of `Option`, we can produce the expected result of wrapping the argument in `Option` and returning it.
+From the types of values in scope and constructors of `Option`, we can produce the expected result for `todo!()` by wrapping the argument into `Option` and returning it.
 By combining multiple type constructors as well as functions in scope or methods on types, it is possible to produce more complex valid programs.

 == Motivation
-Due to Rust having an expressive type system, the programmer might find themselves quite often wrapping the result of some function behind multiple layers of type constructors.
+Due to Rusts's expressive type system, programmers might find themselves quite often wrapping the result of some function behind multiple layers of type constructors.
 For example, in the web backend framework `actix-web`#footnote(link("https://actix.rs/")), a typical JSON endpoint function might look something like shown in @motivation-example-1.
 #figure(
 sourcecode()[
 ```rs